 You might think that the home buying process starts with getting pre-approved by a lender or with choosing a real estate agent.
 The quality of your wallet starts the home buying process.
 Without a reasonable credit score, entering into a loan for a house is harder and, you could end up renting longer than you expected in Gloucester, Virginia until your FICO score is acceptable.

 The Fair Isaac Company bases your FICO score on the summary of your total credit history.
 The score ranges from 300 to 850, with most people traditionally having a score of 600.
 In recent years, however, some people have seen their score drop by hundreds of points after unemployment, closed credit card accounts, or credit card accounts closed by the lender due to inactivity.
 Some of the pieces in determining your FICO score include:

-- Credit to Debt Ratio — How much do you owe versus your available credit?
+- Credit to Debt Ratio — How much do you owe versus how much credit you have available?

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

-Get more information by visiting myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
+To learn more, visit myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.